rwardd/rwardd.github.io/index.md

     - Casual software development

 ## Skills
-- Languages: C, Python, VHDL, C++, RISC-V & AArch64 ASM, Matlab, Tcl, Zig, Verilog
+- Languages: C, Rust, Python, VHDL, C++, RISC-V & AArch64 assembly, Matlab, Tcl, Zig, Verilog
-- Development Tools: Git, GDB, Vivado, Vitis, Yosys suite
+- Development Tools: Git, GDB, Clippy, Vivado, Vitis, Yosys suite
-- Platforms & Frameworks: Yocto, Buildroot, Zephyr, FreeRTOS
+- Platforms & Frameworks: Tokio, ZMQ, Yocto, Buildroot, Zephyr, FreeRTOS
-- Hardware: STM32 microcontrollers, Raspberry Pi Pico, ESP32, Lattice FPGAs (ECP5), Xilinx FPGAs (Zynq7000, Zynq Ultrascale), various RF integrated circuits
+- Hardware: STM32 microcontrollers, Raspberry Pi Pico, ESP32, Lattice FPGAs (ECP5), Nvidia Jetson Orin NX, Xilinx FPGAs (Zynq7000, Zynq Ultrascale), various RF integrated circuits
 - Test equipment: Oscilloscopes, Vector Network Analysers, Spectrum Analysers, Frequency Counters, PassMark
 - Protocols: SPI, IIC, I2S, USB (2 & 3), USB-PD, DDR

 ## Education
 I hold a Bachelor's (Honours) and Master's degree of Electrical and Computer Engineering from the University of Queensland, Australia.

 ## Projects
 **Zip RTOS**
 : In an effort to keep up with the times, I wanted to learn the [Zig](https://ziglang.org/) programming language in a freestanding context.
 What better way than to try and write a simple baremetal RTOS?
 The project is hosted [on GitHub](https://github.com/rwardd/zip), and still needs a lot of work.
 : So far, I have written a super basic task scheduler that will round-robin schedule an arbitrary number of tasks.
-I have spent most of my time understanding the
-RISC-V architecture and how different operating systems implement their context switching mechanisms rather than actually writing and learning Zig :D
+I have spent most of my time understanding the RISC-V architecture and how different operating systems implement their context switching mechanisms rather than actually writing and learning Zig :D

 **Pico Mesh**
 : A LoRa based mesh network that allows Raspberry Pi Pico modules to communicate with one another.
 Built on top of Zephyr RTOS, running on the RP2040 with a Semtech SX1276 LoRa module and a ST7789 OLED display.

 ## Open Source Contributions
-I have contributed code to the FreeRTOS-Kernel and STM32 USB-PD Core repositories.
+I have contributed code to a few OSS repositories, notable ones being Rust's Clippy linting tool, the FreeRTOS-Kernel, and the STM32 USB-PD Core driver.
-I would love to fill this section out more as my skills progress.
+I would love to fill this section out more in my spare time.

 ## Shout-out
 Huge thanks to [Oskar Wickström](https://x.com/owickstrom) for their [article](https://owickstrom.github.io/the-monospace-web/) and template of which this website is built from.
 The source code for this website, and my blog, can be found on [my GitHub](https://github.com/rwardd/rwardd.github.io).